yingchangliu/Geophysics-software-with-docker/Docker/README.md

-Cross-platform software installation through docker
+Cross-platform software installation through docker.

+I recommend you to browse 'Running gui on docker' first.